onmyway133/github-extended/README.md

 ## Contributing

-We would love you to contribute to **GithubSwift**, check the [CONTRIBUTING](https://github.com/onmyway133/GithubSwift/blob/master/CONTRIBUTING.md) file for more info.
+We would love you to contribute to **github-extended**, check the [CONTRIBUTING](https://github.com/onmyway133/GithubSwift/blob/master/CONTRIBUTING.md) file for more info.

 ## License

-**GithubSwift** is available under the MIT license.
-See the [LICENSE](https://github.com/onmyway133/GithubSwift/blob/master/LICENSE.md) file for more info.
+**github-extended** is available under the MIT license.
+See the [LICENSE](https://github.com/onmyway133/github-extended/blob/master/LICENSE.md) file for more info.